pgale/lineage_15.1_Installation_TSV/README.md

 ## Flashing the image - LINUX ##

+> [!NOTE]
+> These expanded Linux install instructions are based on two successful flashes using a Pi 5.
+One using a TSV with 8.1 already installed and functioning, the other using a fresh device, right out of the box booted into EDL the very first time it was powered on.

 1. Connect USB cable to a **USB2** (not blue) port and the USB-C port on the bottom of the TSV.

 2. Start EDL